-1 Introduction
+Introduction

-A catastrophic disaster often leads to the destruction of production factors, thereby resulting in adverse impacts on the short-run macroeconomy, the impacts on longterm growth and inequality remain contested.
+A catastrophic disaster often leads to the destruction of production factors, thereby resulting in adverse impacts on the short-run macroeconomy, but the impacts on long-term growth and inequality remain contested.
 Although it may be a socially accepted idea that disasters widen the gap between the rich and the poor, empirical evidence remains inconclusive.
 Moreover, when it comes to modeling the distributional effects of disasters, factors that crucially make the poor more economically vulnerable to disasters have not been clarified as the growth and distributional impacts of a disaster consist of multiple factors that are intertwined, posing significant challenges to sound economic policy analysis.

 The aim of this study is to develop a new dynamic macroeconomic model of disasters that allows for assessing growth and distributional implications of disaster impacts and could therefore guide the design of adaptation policy.
-To that end, the model clarifies the channels through which disasters affect heterogeneous households - expressed in terms of differing endowments of financial assets, human capital, physical household assets, and physical production capital - who interact in real and financial markets.
+To that end, the model clarifies the channels through which disasters affect heterogeneous households - expressed in terms of differing endowments of financial assets, human capital, physical household assets, and physical production capital - that interact in real and financial markets.
 Both the demand and supply sides of the labor market are considered and changes in the human capital gap in society are simulated.
 The labor market is faced with the possibility of involuntary unemployment and households' elastic labor supply in consideration of time for learning in a school.

 In recent years, an increasing number of dynamic models for analyzing impacts of natural hazards and disaster risk reduction (DRR) have been developed.
-While there are some attempts to develop an integrated modeling framework [e.g., 2], many models are developed based on specific concerns in terms of subjects as variables and market structure.
-With respect to the former, recent work includes a focus on relationships between different capitals [e.g., 3] and co-benefit of disaster-risk-reduction measures [e.g., 4] while the latter include applications of DSGE models [e.g., 5, 6], disequilibrium models [e.g., 7], Keynesian models with a focus on distribution [e.g., 8], and agentbased models [e.g., 9-11].
+While there are some attempts to develop an integrated modeling framework (e.g., Akao and Sakamoto 2018), many models are developed based on specific concerns in terms of subjects as variables and market structure.
+With respect to the former, recent work includes a focus on relationships between different capitals (e.g., Hallegatte et al. 2022) and co-benefit of disaster-risk-reduction measures (e.g., Yokomatsu et al. 2023a) while the latter include applications of DSGE models (e.g., Keen and Pakko 2007; Isoré and Szczerbowicz 2017), disequilibrium models (e.g., Hallegatte et al. 2007), Keynesian models with a focus on distribution (e.g., Rezai et al. 2018), and agent-based models (e.g., Naqvi and Rehm 2014; Hochrainer-Stigler and Poledna 2016; Choquette-Levy et al. 2021).
 The interests and elements that make up this study such as the Keynesian framework, household heterogeneity, and income distribution are each shared with these studies.